akowalz/run_length/README.md

 * Start with a 0
 * The next 3 bits are 0
 * The next 3 are 1
-* The nex 2 are 0
+* The next 2 are 0
 * The 2 after that are 1

 Pretty simple.
 The code for encoding and decoding is correspondingly tiny (but I bet it could be tinier).